 The construction industry is booming, isn’t it?
 Buildings are springing up everywhere, yet there are challenges amid the opportunities.
 The cost of doing business in the construction industry is a present concern for companies across the United States.
-In part one, our construction lawyers in Mobile, AL will discuss two of the main issues contributing to the cost increases that the construction industry is currently experiencing.
+In part one, our Birmingham construction lawyers will discuss two of the main issues contributing to the cost increases that the construction industry is currently experiencing.
 In part two, we will discuss inflation and the role of technology in construction costs.

 Builders are taking a hit from skyrocketing material prices as the cost of lumber, steel, and concrete continue to surge.
 The U.S. Bureau of Labor Statistics estimated that there was a 4.8 percent increase in material cost between 2016 and 2017.
 Both contractors and suppliers alike are concerned about these rising costs as supply and demand fluctuate.